 Are there road problems on your route – the Bison Futé site will tell you.

 Are there delays on cross-Channel ferry routes – see here:

 For additional up-to-date information on road conditions and radar traps, rules and regulations for driving in France, speedlimits, roadsigns, fuel, what to do in case of an accident, see this page:

 Fixed Radar Traps

-It was announced in May 2011 that radar warning signs are gradually being removed.
-The official government site showing positions of fixed radars in France is no longer maintained since that date.
+It was announced in May 2011 that radar warning signs were being removed; this was reversed in 2013 but the official government site showing positions of fixed radars in France is no longer maintained.

 French Road Signs